cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-irtf-cfrg-bbs-per-verifier-linkability.md

 In addition BBS pseudonyms provide for:

 1. A essentially unique identifier, a pseudonym, bound to a proof of signature whose linkability is under the control of the *prover* in conjunction with a *verifier* via the selection of a "context".
-Such a pseudonym can be used when a *prover* revisits a *verifier* to allow a *verifier* to recognize the prover when they return or for the *prover* to assert their pseudononous identity when visiting a *verifier*
+Such a pseudonym can be used when a *prover* revisits a *verifier* to allow a *verifier* to recognize the prover when they return or for the *prover* to assert their pseudonymous identity when visiting a *verifier*
 2. Assurance of per *signer* uniqueness of the "pseudonym secret", i.e., the *signer* assures that the pseudonyms that will be guaranteed by the signature have not been used with any other signature issued by the signer (unless a signature is intentionally reissued).
 3. The *signer* cannot track the *prover* presentations to *verifiers* based on pseudonym values.
 4. Colluding *verifiers* sharing BBS proofs with pseudonyms cannot link proofs or pseudonyms across "contexts".

 To realize the above feature set we embed a two part pseudonym capability into the BBS signature scheme.
 The pseudonym's cryptographic value will be computed from a secret part, which we call the *`nym_secret`* and a part that is public or at least shared between the *prover* and one or more *verifiers*.
 The public part we call the *`context_id`*.
 The pseudonym is calculated from these two pieces using discrete exponentiation.
 This is similar to the computations in [@Lys00] and [@ABC14].
 The pseudonym is presented to the *verifier* along with a ZKP that the *prover* knows the *`nym_secret`* and used it and the *`context_id`* to compute the pseudonym value.
 A similar proof mechanism was used in [@Lys00].

-To bind a pseudonym to a BBS signature we have the *signer* utilzed Blind BBS signatures and essentially sign over a commitment to the *`nym_secret`*.
+To bind a pseudonym to a BBS signature we have the *signer* utilized Blind BBS signatures and essentially sign over a commitment to the *`nym_secret`*.
 Hence only a prover that knows the *`nym_secret`* can generate a BBS proof from the signature (and also generate the pseudonym proof).

 As in [@Lys00] we are concerned with the possibility of a dishonest user and hence require that the *`nym_secret`* = *`prover_nym`* + *`signer_nym_entropy`* be the sum of two parts where the *`prover_nym`* is a provers secret and only sent to the *signer* in a binding and hiding commitment.
 The *`signer_nym_entropy`* is "blindly added" in by the *signer* during the signing procedure and sent back to the *prover* along with the signature.
 Note the order of operations.
 The *prover* chooses their (random) *`prover_nym`* and commits to it.
 They then send the commitment along with a ZKP proof that the commitment is correctly calculated.
 The *signer* verifies the commitment to the *`prover_nym`* then generates the *`signer_nym_entropy`* and "blindly adds" it to the *`prover_nym`* during the signature process.
 Note that this can be done since we sign over the commitment and we know the generator for the commitment.